 2 x 500ml cartons porridge oats (375g)

-3 tsp softened butter, to serve (45g – optional)
+3 teaspoons softened butter, to serve (optional – 15g)

 Preheat the oven to 200C (400F), gas mark 6.
 Put the yoghurt in a bowl, scraping it all out.
-Then rinse out the yoghurt carton and you will have no need to use scales for this clever bread.
+Then rinse out the yoghurt carton and you will have no need to use scales for this clever bread recipe.

 Make a well in the centre of the yoghurt and add the egg and oil.
 Stir until mixed.
-Then use the carton to measure out 2 cartons of the oats and mix them in with the bicarbonate of soda and salt.
+Then use the carton to measure out 2 cartons of the oats and mix them in with the bicarbonate of soda and salt until evenly combined.